 Honda Accord

-We’re going to start to sound like a broken record here in a moment.
-But all the things that make the Civic a great choice also apply to the slightly larger Honda Accord.
-Plus, you’ll tend to find these mid-size sedans are more gently driven and designed for a more comfortable ride than their smaller counterparts.
+If you need more space than a Civic can offer, the slightly larger Honda Accord can be a great alternative.
+Plus, you’ll find these mid-size sedans are gently driven and designed for a more comfortable ride than their smaller counterparts.
 This could make a difference if you’re looking for car that’s built for longer highway cruises.
-Accords with model years from 2007 to 2010 are commonly found in Canada at this price point.
+Most Accords priced below $5,000 in Canada today span the 2004 to 2009 model years.

 Toyota Camry